esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Setting targets & transaction structs

-Just like in previous examples, the first step is to define the source and destination target structs, as well as the transaction object.
+Just like in previous examples, the first step is to define the source and destination target structs, as well as the transaction structs.
+This time we only need to set up the CH1 transaction, as for the

 Most of this example is similar to the previous one, but particular care is required for the setup of FLASH stored data.
 In x-Heep, this is achieved by using the directive: